Don't see the answer you need? Contact us with this Request Form.

 This can occur in any host application and is usually related to your graphics card.
 However, before troubleshooting graphics card issues, make sure you have the latest version of the plugin installed by downloading it from our website.

-If the updated plugin or the driver update don’t seem to be having any impact on the crashes, it’s likely the result of a graphics card issue.
+If the updated plugin or the driver update doesn't seem to be having any impact on the crashes, it’s likely the result of a graphics card issue.
 To confirm this, look for the ’UseGPU’ parameter at the bottom of the Beauty Box parameter list.
 Turn that off.
 This will force Beauty Box to ignore the video card (and GPU) and should resolve the problem (although it will render slower).
+If turning off the GPU resolves your issue, but want to continue using the GPU for fast renders, you may need to look into getting a new graphics card that is supported by your computer, operating system and programs.

 You can also contact us at: email@example.com